AcademySoftwareFoundation/OpenImageIO/RELEASING.md

 - Re-read RELEASING.md and ensure that the instructions match what you have done.
 Update as necessary.

-- Go to readthedocs.org, and ensure that the new release is built and visible.
+- Go to readthedocs.org, and ensure that the new release is built and visible and is the default release shown (specified in the Admin section).
 I tend to keep the latest patch of each minor release available for reference indefinitely, but hide the docs for earlier patch releases within that minor release series.

 - Edit the top-level CMakeList.txt to update the version to the *next* anticipated release on the branch, in order to ensure that anybody building